 I made the filling with potatoes, shredded carrots (or carrot sticks), frozen peas, moong dal and yummy spices.
 Then, take the thawed puff pastries and cut them into 9 piece squares, add the filling, and make them into cute triangles.
 Don't worry if the edges aren't perfect, you can't tell when you bake them.
 If you'd like to save some time, you can make the filling ahead of time so all you have to do is make cute triangles out of them.

+One day I will learn how to make samosa dough from her but until then, these flaky, baked samosas will just have to do!
 Go ahead, thaw your puff pastries in the fridge tonight so you can start making vegetable samosa puffs ASAP!

 Vegetable Samosa Puffs